grasskind/shiny-budget/README.md

 ![Budget](./screenshots/budget.PNG)

-New expenses can uploaded in bulk or added one at a time directly from within the app.
+New expenses can be uploaded in bulk or added one at a time directly from within the app.
 Data is automatically saved between sessions, so no need to re-upload.

 The app includes built-in documentation, which can be accessed by clicking the question mark circle on each page.
 For example, here's the first one: